usnistgov/h5wasm/README.md

 ## nodejs
 The host filesystem is made available through Emscripten "NODERAWFS=1".

-Enabling BigInt support may be required.
+Enabling BigInt support may be required for nodejs < 16
 ```bash
 npm i h5wasm
 node --experimental-wasm-bigint